MileHacker Logo

 Historical Significance

 Ko Tao's history as a human settlement is relatively short.
 For a long time, it remained uninhabited.
 A brief period in 1943 saw the island serve as a political prison, which closed in 1947.
 After 1947, pioneers from Ko Phangan began to settle, mainly as fishermen and coconut farmers.
-The island's transformation into a major tourism destination began in the 1980s and 1990s, driven by scuba diving.
+The island's transformation into a primary tourism destination had its beginnings in the 1980s and 1990s, driven by underwater diving.

 Biodiversity Highlights